 If you can’t beat ‘em, join ‘em.
-Most cyberlocker websites that offer file storage, do (eventually) respond to DMCA takedown notices, but in an ironic final twist, a fair number of them have found a way to use copyright violation notifications to their advantage–monetizing requests via pop-up ads.
+Some cyberlocker websites that offer file storage, do (eventually) respond to DMCA takedown notices, but in an ironic final twist, a fair number of them have found a way to use copyright violation notifications to their advantage–monetizing requests via pop-up ads.

 Examples are easy to find.
 Today I went to a notorious download site that offers download/streaming links to any number of popular (recent) films.
 I chose to find links for the Oscar-nominated “Silver Linings Playbook.”
 If you look at the column on the left, you’ll see more than 2 dozen links to view and/or download the film.
 I did not check them all, and imagine some have already been removed by studio anti-piracy efforts.